qt-creator/qt-creator/tests/manual/docker/README.md

 Limitations:

-- Only Linux development hosts supported, as the docker container contents is accessed via the local file system.

-- It currently unconditionally mounts /data and /opt, source code has to live in either.
+- Linux, Mac, Windows hosts are supported in principle, Linux is recommended.

-- Kit items are auto-detected, but Kits themselves need to be fixed up manually.
+- Only Kit items in selected directories are auto-detected.
+- Kits themselves need to be fixed up manually.
+- Shared mounts are restricted to locations on the host system that can end up on the same absolute location in the container

 What works: